KingDavidsHub/KingDavidsHub/README.md

 ### Hi, I'm David🤴🏽
- A Computer Programmer passionate about delivering solutions that meets need & positively impacts lives.
+ Software Engineer passionate about delivering solutions that meets need & positively impacts lives.
 Whatever my hand finds to do, I do with all my might.

 ### Projects:
 I've had the opportunity to work on projects that ranged from those that never saw the light of day to others that have been utilized by thousands.

 The Everyday App for Babcock students (LIVE): <a href="https://apps.apple.com/gb/app/busa-app/id6450320905"> BUSA App </a> <br>
-- User Acquisition: 3000+
+- Total User Acquisition: 4300+ downloads

 Decentralized Application for Voting(Dev Mode): <a href="https://github.com/KingDavidsHub/BlockVote-Server-Side"> BlockVote </a> <br>